 Something small, not too sweet

-Choose a pastry that complements coffee rather than overpowering it.
-A buttery croissant or simple cake slice is perfect.
+Choose a pastry that complements the coffee rather than overpowering it.
+A buttery croissant or a simple cake slice is perfect — save the richer desserts for a dedicated coffee-and-cake stop later in the afternoon.

 One “coffee + view” break

-The Old Town is dense with streets and squares.
-Plan one coffee stop purely for atmosphere and people-watching.
+The Old Town is dense with photogenic streets and squares, so plan at least one coffee stop purely for atmosphere and people-watching rather than for the cup alone.
+A terrace table on a quiet square is half the pleasure of coffee here.

 Best Coffee Spots In and Around Old Town